AI-now-AG/aibox-sharepoint-connector/README.md

 - Role-based access control for secure and organized usage
 - Integration of LLMs using LangChain, enabling simple implementations of advanced workflows and setups in the future
 - Scalable and serverless cloud-based infrastructure
-- Simple theming to reflect the customer's corporate identity
+- Simple themeing to reflect the customer's corporate identity

 ## Principles